ganzabeans/Minesweeper-3D/index.md

 ```

-_All this code is written by Anisha Braganza but is free to be used by anyone :)_
+_These scripts are written by Anisha Braganza but are free to be used by anyone :)_